 Shura Davey Joseph-Gruner

-Chair of the Board and Education and Accessibility Advisor
+Chair of the Board & Education and Accessibility Advisor

 Shura Davey Joseph-Gruner is an artist, educator, and researcher from London.
 Shura's arts practice includes photography, digital media, and curation.
 Most recently, he contributed a digital artwork to 'Echoes of Solidarity' by the Afro Middle East Centre in South Africa in 2022.
 He also co-devised 'Neurodiversions', a series of immersive exhibitions established in 2019 that explore the production of culture and knowledge by neurodivergent people.